agjini/DbModelGenerator/README.md

 - `EntityInterface` : An optional C# interface (with an Id property) for the matching class (with an unique id primary key) to implement.
 It is a generic class with a generic type parameter.
 - `PrimaryKeyAttribute` : A C# attribute class to mark primary keys properties with.
 - `AutoIncrementAttribute` : A C# attribute class to mark auto increment properties with.
-- `Suffix` : A text suffix to appen to generated class names.
+- `Suffix` : A text suffix to append to generated class names.

 # Example